 Work with the CIO to understand the current data pipeline and identify areas where improved visibility would be impactful.
 Revealing data hidden within organizational silos is significant in developing sophisticated analytics.
 This discovery phase can aid in uncovering meaningful data, but it is only the beginning.
 Consulting with a data team that is experienced in collecting quality data and modeling analytics can expedite the project and make insights more readily available for decision-making.

 Invest in internal talent to promote project continuity.
 While the first data and analytics project will prioritize rapid results, the CFO should ensure their finance team is equipped with the skills and technology needed for ongoing data projects.
 Humans and technology are interdependent in data and analytics, investing in technology that improves capability is critical to ensuring your team’s success.
 While manual processes can overwhelm a busy team, so can inconsistent or inaccurate technology.
-Consider using an external software provider to enable your team with customized data insights, so they can focus on disseminating the information in a way that supports future-oriented decision-making.
+Consider using an external software vendor to enable your team with customized data insights, so they can focus on disseminating the information in a way that supports future-oriented decision-making.

 Win before the competition by using the insights generated to enable leadership to take immediate action and capture value.
 Organizations with a clear digital strategy that guides strategic decisions grow 75% faster on average than less digitally sophisticated peers (Harvard Business Review, 2021).
 After using the data collected to determine the best course of action to improve the focus area, ensure that the plan is executed and follow up on its effectiveness.
 Once operational performance has improved, communicate the success of the pilot project across the organization to generate interest and support for future initiatives.